timklge/karoo-powerbar/README.md

 > [!WARNING]
 > Only tested on Karoo 3

-Simple karoo extension that shows an overlay progress bar at the bottom of the screen.
+Simple karoo extension that shows an overlay power bar at the bottom of the screen.
 For Karoo 2 and Karoo 3 devices running Karoo OS version 1.524.2003 and later.

 ![Powerbar](powerbar0.png)